Hesperian Health Guides

 - Watch breathing.
 Pepper spray can cause severe breathing problems, especially in people with asthma.
 This can be very frightening.
 Help the person stay calm.

-- Flush eyes with lots of water from the inside (near the nose) toward the outside.
+- Flush eyes with lots of water.
+Pour the water from the inside of the eye (near the nose) toward the outside of the eye (near the ear).

 - Remove clothes that have spray on them once you are in a safe place and will not be exposed to any more spray or chemicals.